shubhamdixit863/twitterapi/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+This app uses a number of open source projects to work properly:

 * [Angular8] - HTML enhanced for web apps!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps